-Always make sure to wear the right shoes and avoid running in extreme temperatures.
+Always make sure to wear the proper footwear for seniors and avoid running in extreme temperatures.
 It is usually easy to find running clubs, where you will be able to meet new people, socialize, and find encouragement for your new outdoor hobby.

 Cycling offers benefits similar to those of running; however, it is easier on your joints.
 Again, you should check with your doctor before taking up this sport.